The best kitchen gadgets from every decade

 Raymond Kleboe Collection/Getty Images

-The need for speed and ease continued right through the decade, and Teasmade was another company that thrived in the Sixties.
-Their automatic tea-making machine – which included a settable clock for hot beverages on demand – was a cult product in the 1960s and into the 1970s, with other companies jumping on the bandwagon too.
+The need for speed and ease continued through the 1960s, much to the benefit of the Teasmade.
+This automatic tea-making machine – which included a settable clock for hot beverages on demand – was patented in the 1930s but became a cult product in the 1960s and into the 1970s.
+It was made by Goblin, but other companies jumped on the bandwagon too.

 H. Armstrong Roberts/ClassicStock/Getty Images